Sameer Group

 The Sameer Group of Companies, commonly referred to as the Sameer Group, is a large conglomerate, based in Kenya, with operations and subsidiaries in neighboring African countries.

 Overview

 The group is involved in industries including: agriculture, manufacturing, distribution, high-tech, construction, transport and finance.
 The company's offices are located in Nairobi, the capital city of Kenya, and the largest metropolitan area in that country.
-The shares of stock of some of the group's subsidiaries are listed on the Nairobi Stock Exchange.
+Some of the group's subsidiaries have their shares publicly listed on the Nairobi Stock Exchange.

 Subsidiary companies

 As of May 2014, the Sameer Group subsidiaries include, but are not limited to the following companies: